API Armor LogoAPI Armor

 Quick Start Guide

-Get started with API Shield in minutes.
-Follow this step-by-step guide to integrate disposable email detection into your application.
+Get started with API Armor in minutes.
+Follow this step-by-step guide to integrate email validation and IP intelligence into your application.

 Getting Started

-This guide will walk you through integrating API Shield into your application in just a few minutes.
+This guide will walk you through integrating API Armor into your application in just a few minutes.
+You'll learn how to check disposable emails and get IP intelligence.

 Step 1: Get Your API Key